 There is, or appears to be, a conflict between, on the one hand, the perspectival nature of many of our attitudes and, on the other hand, the received picture of linguistic communication.
 According to this picture, there is a single content which the speaker believes, expresses in speech, and which hearers come to believe if they understand and trust the speaker.
-But it is difficult to see how this picture fits with a popular account of two kinds of perspectival attitudes: so-called de se attitudes, i.e. first-personal attitudes about oneself, such as the belief that I am hungry; and 'subjective' attitudes about matters such as personal taste, like the belief that liquorice is tasty.
+But it is difficult to see how this picture fits with a natural account of two kinds of perspectival attitudes: so-called de se attitudes, i.e. attitudes about oneself, and attitudes about 'subjective' matters such as personal taste, like the belief that liquorice is tasty.
 According to this account, mental attitudes have so-called centered content - roughly, content whose truth depends on an individual at a world and time.
 I will argue that the conflict between the received picture of communication and the centered content view of perspectival attitudes can be resolved without giving up either of these attractive views.
-The solution I will propose is a unified account of mental attitudes and linguistic communication on which content is modelled not in terms of centered worlds but as a set of multicentered worlds - roughly, possible worlds that are 'centered' on a sequence of individuals at a time.
+The solution I will propose is a unified account of mental attitudes and linguistic communication on which content is modelled not in terms of centered worlds but as a set of sequenced worlds - roughly, possible worlds that are 'centered' on a sequence of individuals at a time.

-It has long been argued that de se attitudes - first-personal attitudes about oneself - motivate abandoning a simple view of mental attitudes according to which they are relations between a subject and a proposition (a set of possible worlds or a structured proposition that is true or false simpliciter).1 On Lewis's influential proposal, the content of a thought one would express by using the words 'I am hungry' is a set of centered worlds, where a centered world is a possible world 'centered' on an individual at a time.
+It has long been argued that de se attitudes - attitudes about oneself - are a distinctive category of thought.
+On Lewis's elegant and influential proposal, the content of a thought one would express by using the words 'I am hungry' is a set of centered worlds, where a centered world is a possible world 'centered' on an individual at a time.
 To believe that I am hungry is to locate oneself in the set of centered worlds whose center is hungry.
-A growing number of philosophers and linguists also argue that thoughts about 'subjective' matters such as personal taste have centered content.2 To believe that liquorice is tasty is to locate oneself in the set of worlds to whose center liquorice tastes good.
+A number of philosophers and linguists have recently argued that thoughts about 'subjective' matters such as personal taste also have centered content.
+To believe that liquorice is tasty is to